 - Upon communicating directly with CAIAA either electronically, by telephone, or by providing hard copies of documents, including a business card

 - Upon registering for CAIAA conferences or events

 2. What Personal Information We Collect or Use

-The personal information we collect may include: your full name, job title, business address, home address, e-mail address, telephone number, credit card number, education, job description, employer, criminal history, medical or health information, gender, date of birth, professional references including name, relationship, contact information, work history, volunteer interests, chapter selections, professional complaints or investigations, religious/philosophical beliefs, marital status, social media handles, employment status, reasons pertaining to retired membership status, and information required under the Americans with Disabilities Act (ADA).
+The personal information we collect may include: your full name, job title, business address, home address, e-mail address, telephone number, credit card number, education, job description, employer, criminal history, medical or health information, gender, date of birth, professional references including name, relationship, contact information, work history, volunteer interests, chapter selections, professional complaints or investigations, religious/philosophical beliefs, marital status, social media handles, employment status, reasons pertaining to retired membership status, and information required under the American Disability Act (ADA).